J-Wendoh/phase-0-css-graffiti-lab/README.md

 the dev tools pane.
 This allows you to edit the CSS file directly.
 It _won't_ save your edits, but it will give a live update of changes so that it's easier to manipulate the DOM without refreshing the page.
-From there, you can copy and paste your working changes into the file.
+From there, you can copy and paste y++our working changes into the file.

 To remove the tags, use the CSS declaration `display:none;`.
 It will change the elements' previous display property value from `display: block` to